thelia/thelia.github.io/en/documentation/templates/smarty/assets.md

         <link href="{$asset_url}" rel="stylesheet" type="text/css" />
     {/stylesheets}

-This block return only one parameter, `$asset_url`, which is the asset URL in the web space, e.g. under the web/assets path.
+This block returns only one parameter, `$asset_url`, which is the asset URL in the web space, e.g. under the web/assets path.

 The valid parameters are :

 - file
 - filters
 - source